Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: PROBLEM FORMULATION

-This parametrisation allows the use of unbounded gradient optimisation with guaranteed constraints over the sensors' poses.
+is the sigmoid function.
+This function enforces the bounds of position within the rail, \textit{i.e.} $(x,y,z)$ on the line segment between $\bm{p_1,p_2}$, and viewing angles $\varphi \in [0,2\pi]$, $\theta \in [0,\pi]$ for unbounded variables $t,\alpha,\beta \in \mathbb{R}$.
 Note that the choice of the number and position of virtual rails are hyper-parameters defined to fit the needs of the application according to the complexity of the environment/task.